Atlas975/Notes/Statistics/ProbabilityDistributions/Log-Normal_distribution.md

 ___
 # Log-Normal distribution
-- A continuous distribution of a random variable whose log is [[Gaussian_distribution|normally  distributed]]
+- A continuous [[Probability_distributions|distribution]] of a random variable whose log is [[Gaussian_distribution|normally distributed]]
-- Helps in understanding and modelling phenomena where growth, multiplication, and positive constraints are inherently part of the process
+- Selected for data that is positively skewed, often where the variable is a product of many independent factors (e.g., income levels, time to failure of components)

 $$\mu=\text{mean of log of random variable}$$
 $$\sigma=\text{standard deviation of log of random variable}$$
 ## Probability density function